thomasmarcel/tomalcala-cms/src/pages/blog/2019-04-11-reasonreact-interop-upgrade-to-api-0-7.md

 let make = (~greeting) => {
 ```

-And now the state attributes and setters definition, so instead of having the state type
+And now the state attributes and setters definition, so instead of having the state type, declared before the component declaration

 ```
 type state = {